aditya10/aditya10.github.io/index.md

 **PhD Student, CV & NLP at UBC** \
 _Vancouver | May 2024 - Present_ \
-Working on multimodal vision-language models, video understanding, commonsense reasoning, bias and fairness.
+Building reasoning-inspired methods to evaluate and improve vision-language and generative AI models: fine-grained image and video understanding & evaluation, surprise localization and error detection in videos, and improving the diversity and quality of image and video generation.

-**Machine Learning Intern, Ideogram** \
+**Machine Learning Research Intern, Ideogram** \
-_Toronto (Remote) | November 2025 - May 2026_ \
+_Toronto | November 2025 - March 2026_ \
-Worked with the ML team to develop methods for evaluating and improving the [Ideogram 4.0](https://ideogram.ai/models/4.0/) text-to-image model.
+Core research team member for [Ideogram 4.0](https://ideogram.ai/models/4.0/), ranked #1 open-weight model on DesignArena, with native layout specification.
+Designed 3+ VLM-based metrics and agentic pipelines for fine-grained text-to-image evaluation, RL, and system prompt optimization.

-**Visiting Researcher, Toyota Technological Institute at Chicago** \
+**Visiting Student Researcher, Toyota Technological Institute at Chicago** \
 _Chicago | October 2024 - December 2024_ \
-Worked on bias mitigation in image generation models.
+Built InterMit, a counterfactual method for intersectional bias mitigation in image generation, achieving lower bias and higher diversity in fewer steps, with better image quality than prior work.

-**Research Intern, Borealis AI, RBC** \
+**Machine Learning Research Intern, Borealis AI, RBC** \
-_Vancouver | September 2022 - March 2023_ \
+_Vancouver | September 2022 - May 2023_ \
-Worked on event time-series representation learning with transformers.
+Developed PD-EST, a process-disentangling transformer for event sequences such as financial transactions.
+It jointly learns a process mask and the sequence model, improving next-event time/type prediction with interpretable process decomposition.

 **Graduate Research Assistant, Computer Vision Lab at UBC Computer Science** \
 _Vancouver | May 2022 - April 2024_ \